timocp/ruby-calc/README.md

 Calc::Q.exp(1).to_s #=> "2.71828182845904523536"
 ```

-If any rounding has to occur, a leading tilde is included in the output
+Numbers are rounded after `Calc::Config.display` digits; if any rounding has to occur, a leading tilde is included in the output.

 ```ruby
 Calc::Q(1,11).to_s #=> "~0.09090909090909090909"